7ever/Nerdo.Africa/README.md

 **Bridging the Gap Between Talent and Opportunity**

-Nerdo.Africa is a comprehensive platform designed to combat youth unemployment in Kenya and Africa.
-It connects freelance talent with digital jobs while solving the skills gap through AI-driven learning roadmaps.
-By aligning with the Government of Kenya's Ajira Digital framework, this project ensures that youth are not just finding jobs, but are verified, skilled, and digitally ready for the global market.
+Nerdo.Africa is a comprehensive platform designed to combat youth unemployment in Kenya and across Africa.
+It connects freelance talent with digital jobs and addresses the skills gap using intuitive learning roadmaps, verification tools, and integrated communications and payments.

 ## Key Features